HubSpot vs lemlist: Features and Pricing Comparison

 Deliverability is built in, not bolted on.
 Lemwarm uses a network of 10,000 users across 20,000+ domains from 150+ countries to warm up sender accounts and maintain reputation.
 Inbox rotation distributes leads across multiple sending accounts.
 The Deliverability Hub tracks delivery rates, bounce rates, and spam placement by provider pair.

-But Lemlist has clear boundaries.
+But Lemlist has clear limits.
 No CRM.
 No marketing automation.
 No inbound lead capture.
 No customer service tools.
 Once a prospect replies, the conversation needs to move somewhere else.
 Lemlist also prohibits sending on behalf of third parties, which disqualifies agencies running client outreach through a single account.
+Intent data signals are present but basic: website visits, LinkedIn engagement, and hiring activity, with several signals marked as coming soon.

 ZoomInfo adds the intelligence layer both platforms lack